Timeline of United States military operations: 1890s

 1892: Wyoming: Johnson County War April 11 to 13, U.S. Cavalry sent to break up a gun battle at the TA Ranch.

 1893: Overthrow of the Hawaiian Kingdom: January 16 to April 1, Marines landed in Hawaii, ostensibly to protect American lives and property, but were actually used as part of a coup to promote a Provisional Government under Sanford B. Dole.
 This action was disavowed by President Grover Cleveland, and the United States apologized in 1993.

 1894: Nicaragua: July 6 to August 7, U.S. forces sought to protect American interests at Bluefields following a revolution.

-1894–1895: China: Marines were stationed at Tientsin and penetrated to Peking for protection purposes during the First Sino-Japanese War.
+1894–1895: China: Marines were stationed at Tianjin and penetrated to Beijing for protection purposes during the First Sino-Japanese War.

 1894–1895: China: A naval vessel was beached and used as a fort at Newchwang for protection of American nationals.

 1894–1896: Korea: July 24, 1894, to April 3, 1896, A guard of marines was sent to protect the American legation and American lives and interests at Seoul during and following the First Sino-Japanese War.

 1895: Colombia: March 8 and 9, U.S. forces protected American interests during an attack on the town of Bocas del Toro by a bandit chieftain.

 1896: Nicaragua: May 2 to 4, U.S. forces protected American interests in Corinto during political unrest.

 1898: Nicaragua: February 7 and 8, U.S. forces protected American lives and property at San Juan del Sur.

 1898: Spanish–American War: On April 25, 1898, the United States declared war with Spain, ostensibly aligned with Cuban rebels.
 The war followed a Cuban insurrection, the Cuban War of Independence against Spanish rule and the sinking of USS Maine in the harbor at Havana.

 1898–1899: Samoa: Second Samoan Civil War, a conflict that reached a head in 1898 when Germany, the United Kingdom, and the United States were locked in dispute over who should have control over the Samoan island chain.

-1898–1899: China: November 5, 1898, to March 15, 1899, U.S. forces provided a guard for the legation at Peking and the consulate at Tientsin during contest between the Dowager Empress and her son.
+1898–1899: China: November 5, 1898, to March 15, 1899, U.S. forces provided a guard for the legation at Beijing and the consulate at Tianjin during contest between the Dowager Empress and her son.

 1899: Nicaragua: American and British naval forces were landed to protect national interests at San Juan del Norte, February 22 to March 5, and at Bluefields a few weeks later in connection with the insurrection of Gen. Juan P. Reyes.

 1899–1913: Philippine Islands: Philippine–American War, U.S. forces protected American interests following the war with Spain, defeating Filipino revolutionaries seeking immediate national independence.
 The U.S. government declared the insurgency officially over in 1902, when the Filipino leadership generally accepted American rule.
 Skirmishes between government troops and armed groups lasted until 1913, and some historians consider these unofficial extensions of the war.